GwynethLlewelyn/update-motd.d/README.md

 ### 10-version
 This script will output the Distribution and its Version Number (Code name, Kernel, Architecture)

+It relies on `uname` (which is almost universal under all Unixes) but some architectures also require `crudini` to be installed.

+Currently, only SunOS, AIX, and several Linux distributions are properly recognised and parsed (with more or less detail depending on distro).
+Other Unixes (e.g., FreeBSD, Darwin) will not display anything (WiP).

 Debian output:
 ```shell
 Linux Debian 8.5 (jessie 4.4.8-1-pve x86_64)